psychosphera/t5-xfile-deserializer/README.md

 4. Relatedly, account for linked lists.
 5. Tidy up the deserializer's API (typestated now, but still a little janky).
 6. Better CLI for the binary.
-7. Implement the remaining unimplemented `XAssets` (Only two left!).
+7. Implement the remaining unimplemented `XAssets` (Only one left!).
 8. Then debug them (yay...).
 9. Make sure all the arrays sized by `MAX_LOCAL_CLIENTS` were caught (pretty sure a couple in `techset.rs` slipped through).
 10. Verify whether macOS `XFiles` are identical to Windows.